 #TwelveLoaves is a monthly bread baking party created by Lora from Cake Duchess. #TwelveLoaves runs so smoothly thanks to the help of the lovely Renee from Magnolia Days and this month the fabulous Alice of Hip Foodie Mom.

 - ¾ cup milk room temperature

 - 1 cup powdered sugar

-- In a large mixing bowl combine butter, milk, sugar and salt.
-Stir together.
+- In a large mixing bowl combine flour, salt, sugar and yeast.

 - Butter one bread loaf baking pan.

-- Cover dough balls with saran wrap and let them rest for 20 minutes.
+- Cover dough balls with plastic wrap and let them rest for 20 minutes.